einfachIrgendwer0815/AdventOfCode/README.md

 # My Advent of Code solutions

 This repository is a collection of solutions for the [Advent of Code](https://adventofcode.com).
-At the moment I am trying to solve all puzzles from 2021 in Python and Java.
-In the future I want to extend it with more languages like Go, Kotlin or Ruby and also for previous years.
+At the moment I am trying to solve all puzzles from 2021 in Python, Java and Rust.
+In the future I want to extend it with more languages like Go, Kotlin or Ruby and also for previous years and following years.